GitKhushal/GitKhushal/README.md

 ## Objective

-My journey in engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Cloud security engineer.
+My journey in engineering has led me to develop a passion for cybersecurity and computer networks, and I am now eager to transition into this field, specifically aiming to join a Networking or Cybersecurity related fields.

 ## Skills